astrosonnen/bayesian_hierarchical_wl/README.md

 ### Step 3: infer the hyper-parameters

 The script `examples/infer_nfw_shmr.py` selects a subsample of lenses within a redshift interval, then fits for the hyper-parameters describing the SHMR and the concentration distribution of the sample.
 This is done while marginalizing over the values of stellar mass, halo mass and concentration of individual lenses.
 This marginalization is carried out by Monte Carlo integration and importance sampling, using the MCMC chains of individual lenses obtained previously.
 This script should take around one hour to run.
-The end product is a pickled object containing the MCMC chain.
+The end product is a pickled object containing the MCMC chain, as returned by emcee.